A day trip from Venice to Milan in Italy is entirely possible, very enjoyable, and a rather cool thing to do.

 - Navigli – these are Milan’s ancient navigable canals.
 Nowadays, around them exists a lively quarter with lots of eateries and fun events.

 - Teatro alla Scala – if you love music and opera, visiting La Scala during your time in Milan is a must.
-The onsite museum here is especially beautiful.
+The onsite museum is especially beautiful.
 Here is a short video giving you an idea of what to expect.
+Click here if you want to join a guided tour of this worldwide famous theatre and its museum.

 Can I Book a Guided Visit, a Tour or an Activity in Milan?
 What About Tickets for Leonardo’s Last Supper?